50 Meaningful Sympathy Messages for Coworkers

 33. She left behind a legacy to be proud of.

-34. I will never forget your loved one and please know that their absence will be sorely felt.
+34. I will never forget your loved one.
+Please know that their absence will be sorely felt.

 35. He is missed, but never ever forgotten!
 On behalf of all of us who worked with him every day, please accept our deepest sympathies.